evolvablehardware/BitstreamEvolution/README.md

 ### Configuration
 The project has various configuration options that can be specified in `data/config.ini`.
 The file`data/default_config.ini` contains the default options for the configuration and should not be modified.

+The `TOP-LEVEL PARAMETER` `base_config` can be modified to specify a base config file.
+In the event of a missing config parameter, it will be filled in with that from the base config file.
+These can be stacked into a line of configuration files.
+The configuration files will be combined and the resulting file to use for evolution will be output.
+All parameters still must be specified at some point in the final configuration.

 Below is a list of the options, their description, and their possible values:

 <!-- NOTE Right now this only lists the most important options-->